-DHSS recommends that any person who has signs or symptoms of STEC infection should seek medical care.
-Health care providers should determine if testing for STEC infection is warranted.
+DHSS recommends that any person who has signs or symptoms of STEC infection seek medical care.
+Health care providers should evaluate patients adequately to determine if testing for STEC infection is warranted.

 Symptoms of STEC infection include severe stomach cramps, diarrhea (which is often bloody), and vomiting.
 If there is fever, it usually is not very high.
-Most patients' symptoms improve within 5-7 days, but some patients go on to develop HUS, usually about a week after the diarrhea starts.
-The classic triad of findings in HUS is acute renal damage, microangiopathic hemolytic anemia, and thrombocytopenia.
+Most patients' symptoms improve within 5-7 days, but some patients go on to develop hemolytic uremic syndrome (HUS), usually about a week after the diarrhea starts.
+The classic triad of findings in HUS are acute renal damage, microangiopathic hemolytic anemia, and thrombocytopenia.